 The bill also includes amendments to existing statutes regarding the provision of interpreters in municipal courts and administrative contested case proceedings.
-It modifies the language to clarify that if a person has a language difficulty or impairment, the court or agency must determine if an interpreter is necessary.
-The amendments replace terms like "individual" and "he or she" with "person" and "the party," respectively, to promote gender-neutral language.
-Furthermore, it specifies that the right to an interpreter remains unless the person waives it voluntarily in court or during administrative proceedings.
+It specifies that if a person has a language difficulty or impairment, the court or agency must determine if an interpreter is necessary and inform the individual of their right to one, except in cases where machine-assisted translation tools are utilized.
+The amendments replace certain terms to ensure clarity and inclusivity, such as changing "individual" to "person" and "he or she" to "the person."
+Overall, the bill aims to streamline communication in government while ensuring access to language services for those in need.

 Statutes affected: